HUD Employees Receive Management Excellence Award

 FEMA Alert

-FEMA issued a Presidential Major Disaster Declaration for areas in Pennsylvania affected by remnants of Hurricane Ida that took place August 31 to September 5, 2021.
+FEMA issued a Major Disaster Declaration for areas of Virginia affected by flooding, landslides, and mudslides that occurred August 30-31, 2021.
 The following counties have been approved for assistance:

 Public Assistance